You are all set. The 20% offer has been sent to your email.

 If you're about to set up a professional shoot for your little one, Hayley has a few tips you ought to keep in mind.
-'Wear lighter neutral clothing for indoor shoots to help bounce that natural light around and avoid any color casting.' she said.
+'Dress your baby in lighter neutral baby clothes for indoor shoots to help bounce that natural light around and avoid any color casting.' she said.
 'Making sure Baby is sleepy and full when

 Don't forget that mama can get glamorous too!
 'I also strongly recommend professional hair and makeup for mom before all of my shoots,' Hayley advised.
 'Moms are much happier with the results in these cases and they appreciate being pampered a little bit after giving birth. '

 Seen on Emery and Cameron: Long Sleeve Prima Ballerina Dress ($58).